LionSR/TeXRA/coauthor/README.md

 coauthor slide2paper --input_file draft.tex --figure_inputs slides.pdf
 ```

-This task takes slide images or a PDF of a presentation (specified by `--figure_inputs`) and generates a comprehensive LaTeX research paper.
+This Agent takes slide images or a PDF of a presentation (specified by `--figure_inputs`) and generates a comprehensive LaTeX research paper.
 The `--input_file` can be an existing draft of the paper or an empty file.
 It expands on key points from the slides, incorporating additional details, explanations, and mathematical formulations.
 The output is a well-structured, publication-ready LaTeX document.

-Additional specific instructions for this task can be found in the `prompts_slide2paper.xml` file in the appropriate task directory.
+Additional specific instructions for this Agent can be found in the `prompts_slide2paper.xml` file in the appropriate Agent directory.

 ### Paper to Slide Conversion (paper2slide)